SimGriff/dragon-karate-academy-pp1/README.md

 ### Manual Testing

 This website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Mozilla Firefox.
 The site was also tested across multiple devices to ensure all links and styling worked correctly and to ensure responsiveness across the devices.
+All features on the page were tested to ensure functionality was intact, the form on the Contact page was also tested to ensure that only when all fields were required would the form be sent to https://formdump.codeinstitute.net/.
-All features on the page were tested to ensure functionality was intact.
-Testing was carried out on an Apple iPhone, Apple iPhone 13, Apple iPad Pro, Samsung Galaxy S20 FE, Samsung Galaxy A51, & Windows 10 Desktop.
+Testing was carried out on an Apple iPhone, Apple iPhone 13, Apple iPad Pro, Samsung Galaxy S20 FE, Samsung Galaxy A51, & Windows 10 and 11 for Desktop.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Fixed Bugs